CodyDeLaTorre/reading-notes/README.md

 # My Reading Journal for *Code Fellows*

-My name is Cody De La Torre, I'm and I can't wait to be the best coder I can be.
+My name is Cody De La Torre and I can't wait to be the best coder I can be.

  Here is a link to my [Github Portfolio](https://github.com/CodyDeLaTorre) and my [LinkedIn](https://www.linkedin.com/in/cody-de-la-torre/) webpage